Chuck: You had a coffin? Well, what was in it?

 - A story linked to World War Z called Closure, Ltd. is about a company that people hire to find their zombified relatives so they can give them a burial.
 Closure often just finds some zombie that looks vaguely like the person in question.
 All parties involved understand on some level that this may be the case but it's the gesture that is important.

 - Julius Root's funeral in Artemis Fowl: The Opal Deception is carried out with an empty casket because he was killed in a bomb blast, and there weren't any remains to be buried.

-- In one of the Hammer's Slammers stories it's mentioned that the next-of-kin of many Slammers receive a sealed coffin filled with 70 kilos of sand.
+- In one of the Hammer's Slammers stories it's mentioned that since the Slammers are predominantly a nuclear-powered Hover Tank company who deal with high-energy weaponry their next-of-kin usually receive a sealed coffin filled with 70 kilos of sand.

 - Harry Potter and the Deathly Hallows: Mad-Eye Moody is killed by Voldemort, but his body isn't found.
 However, Harry sees a false eye on Dolores Umbridge's office door that resembles Moody's, and suspects she found and stole it.
 He thus steals it back and buries it in the forest.

 - A variation shows up in John Grisham's The Partner, where the main character buries 4 cinder blocks because he needs the corpse of the guy who died in order to fake his own death.